539 - Master's in Nanostructured Materials for Nanotechnology Applications

 4.2.
 Learning tasks

-- Each topic area making up the programme for the course will be presented, analysed and discussed by the lecturer through lectures of 50 minutes.
+• Lectures.
+Lecture notes and a set of problems (and their corresponding solutions) will be available for the students.
+Each topic area making up the programme for the course will be presented, analysed and discussed by the lecturer through lectures of 50 minutes.
 The lecturers will provide the students with notes, handouts or summaries of class content prior to the beginning of the class (preferably via Moodle) along with the recommended reading for more in-depth understanding of the topic.
+Additionally, open forum activities on the basic concepts and their application, comparison with real developments, problem-solving and practical case studies are included in this module.

-- Completion of individual Q&As.
-Each student will complete the Q&As that the lecturers give them over the course.
+• Assignments.
+At the end of every topic, each student will complete the Q&As that the lecturers give them over the course.
 The Q&As are to be completed individually by students and sent electronically or handed in to the lecturers.
 In some cases, the Q&As will be presented and openly debated during class.
 Here, the students must also show their oral communication skills.
 Students will receive a reply from the lecturers as a result of the Q&As and there will be a discussion on the areas of discrepancy in the answers.
+For some topics, the assignments will be carried out in small groups or in pairs, and the students will elaborate an oral exposition for the presentation to the class.

 The course will address the following topics: